-- 1. Enter the programming mode and use the MODE key to access the "EPA" screen. - 2.
-To change the RIGHT aileron throw move the aileron stick to the right, then push the DATA ${40-140\%}$ INPUT lever up or down to change the value and the throw. - 3.
+- Enter the programming mode and use the MODE key to access the "EPA" screen.
+The channel number being adjusted will the left side on the screen and the % symbol will be flashing. - 2.
+To change the RIGHT aileron throw move the aileron stick to the right, then push the DATA INPUT lever up or down to change the value and the throw. - 3.
 Move the stick to the left and use the DATA INPUT lever to change the LEFT aileron throw. - 4.
 Use the SELECT key to display the other channels and set the other end points.
-Notice that moving the stick from one end to the other changes the value displayed and the position of the arrow for that "end" of the control input.
+Notice that moving the stick (or switch or dial) from one end to the other changes the value displayed and the position of the arrow for that "end" of the control input.